 The state of Mississippi is full of history relevant to understanding the origin of many American communities.
 Each town we revisit provides essential glimpses into American society and tells us about its evolution.

 Having the opportunity to tour some of Mississippi’s ghost towns is sure to be a fascinating experience.
-Mississippi is witness and protagonist of a crucial historical epoch and the flourishing of the United States as a society.
+Mississippi is a witness and protagonist of a crucial historical epoch and the flourishing of the United States as a society.